gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Fletcher villagers can sell tipped arrows as their master tier trade.
 This includes the arrow of luck, which is normally unobtainable.
 This allows for both a discontinued trade and a discontinued item.
 - Toolsmith villagers can sell enchanted diamond hoes as their journeyman tier trade.
 This will later be changed to unenchanted diamond hoes, making this trade discontinued.
 - Librarian villagers can sell 3 bookshelves for 6 emeralds, which will later become an unobtainable amount trade
+- Zombie Villagers who spawn from abandoned villagers will have their speed set to 0.5 instead of 0.23 and will have the CanPickUpLoot tag

 **19w11a - 18w48b (Downgrading)**
 - Downgrading villagers to this point removes their profession, career, and career level, converting all of their trades to tier 0, and converting the profession to a farmer.
 This allows for any trade existing on any villager in 19w11a (including old trades updated to 19w11a) is obtainable on a farmer profession villager.
 This farmer profession can be any one of the four farmer careers; farmer, fisherman, shepherd, or fletcher.
 By repeating downgrade, theoretically infinite trades can be obtained on this one villager by constantly converting the tier to 0.